 - These abandoned efforts waste time, resources, and employee morale.

-What This Means: Unfinished projects can lead to feelings of frustration and a lack of purpose among employees.
+What this means: Unfinished projects can lead to feelings of frustration and a lack of purpose among employees.
 Employees can mitigate frustration by proactively seeking clarity on project goals, adapting to shifting priorities, and communicating concerns early to improve project outcomes.

 Employees Feel Disempowered to Drive Change